louis-uni-stuff/MLinPractice/DOCUMENTATION.md

 Remove very common words from the tweet

 #### Goal
 Our goal was to get rid of very common English words which can not be used for meaningful features.
 If we left them in, they would probably not contribute to the quality of our classifier.
-In addition this decreases runtime because it makes our dataset smaller and is a perfect preparation for our TF-IDF feature.
+In addition, this decreases runtime because it makes our dataset smaller and is the perfect preparation for our TF-IDF feature.

 #### Implementation process
 We created the class [StopwordRemover](https://github.com/team-one-ML/MLinPractice/blob/main/code/preprocessing/stopword_remover.py) which accesses a corpus from NLTK containing English stopwords.
 Every word contained in this corpus and some additional meaningless symbols (specified manually by us) are filtered out.

 #### Discussion
-A significant downside of this preprocessing step is that it can influence our sentiment analyser in a negative way by distorting context - depending on which words are filtered and which not.
+A significant downside of this preprocessing step is that it can influence our sentiment analyzer in a negative way by distorting context - depending on which words are filtered and which are not.

 ##### Example
 Original tweet: